By: Natasha Mashanovich, Senior Data Scientist at World Programming, UK

 Figure 1.
 Competitive UK Insurance Market

 Ratemaking or risk-based pricing is an essential step and the key element of insurance pricing.
 Actuarial pricing techniques and methodologies are heavily dependent on insurance type, data availability and extensive regulatory, marketing and operational constraints.
-Furthermore, selected modelling techniques are constantly changing in line with advances in technology and data science.
+Furthermore, selected modeling techniques are constantly changing in line with advances in technology and data science.

 Techniques range from different statistical methods such as linear, additive and mixture models, to an extensive set of machine-learning models such as random forest, gradient boosting, neural networks or support vector machines.
 Statistical models typically work on a number of assumptions focusing on data fitting in the form of equations.
 In contrast, machine-learning methods tend to have less assumption about data and focus on learning through algorithm construction.
-Recognising the most appropriate technique in the rich analytics landscape is often challenging and requires consideration of multiple facets such as model accuracy, model stability over time, business constraints, required DevOps resources for model deployment and implementation, model response time, and so on.
+Recognizing the most appropriate technique in the rich analytics landscape is often challenging and requires consideration of multiple facets such as model accuracy, model stability over time, business constraints, required DevOps resources for model deployment and implementation, model response time, and so on.

-Despite such model diversity, the Generalised Linear Model (GLM) remains the de facto standard in the insurance industry.
-Although machine-learning methods can often achieve better prediction performance, GLM has gained popularity over the other modelling techniques as it is easy to interpret and understand the results; the model assumes a linear relationship between predictors and outcome; and provides better control when selecting the rating factors.
+Despite such model diversity, the Generalized Linear Model (GLM) remains the de facto standard in the insurance industry.
+Although machine-learning methods can often achieve better prediction performance, GLM has gained popularity over the other modeling techniques as it is easy to interpret and understand the results; the model assumes a linear relationship between predictors and outcome; and provides better control when selecting the rating factors.
 In addition, a GLM-based rating algorithm (Table 1) is easy to implement, fast to execute and offers more flexibility to integrate actuarial experience and implement various constraints including regulatory, operational and marketing constraints.

 |Base Rate||£500||Rating Algorithm|

 Table 1.
 GLM-based rating relativities and rating algorithm (illustration)